Combinatorics of Hurwitz degenerations and tropical realizability: Tropical covers and modifications

 \subsection{Tropical curves}

-A {\it tropical curve} is a finite metric graph with unbounded rays.
-Precisely, it is an enhancement of an abstract graph $G$ by (i) a length function $\ell\colon E(G)\to\RR_{>0}$, and (ii) a finite set of rays attached to the vertices by $m\colon [n]\to V(G)$.
-Given these data, we form a non-compact metric space as follows.
-Identify the edge $e$ with an interval of length $\ell(e)$ to form a metric graph $\Gamma'$.
+A {\it tropical curve} is a connected, finite metric graph with unbounded rays and a genus labeling at its vertices.
+Precisely, it is an enhancement of an abstract connected graph $G$ by \begin{enumerate}[(i)] \item a length function $\ell\colon E(G)\to\QQ_{>0}$, \item a finite set of {\it rays} attached to the vertices by $m\colon [n]\to V(G)$, and \item a genus function $\hat g\colon V(G)\to \mathbb Z_{\geq 0}$. \end{enumerate} Given this data, we form a non-compact metric space as follows.
+Identify the edge $e$ with an interval of length $\ell(e)$ to form a metric graph $\Gamma_0$.
 We form $\Gamma$ by

 where the equivalence relation identifies each $0$ in the disjoint union with the point corresponding to the vertex $m(i)$.
 The unbounded rays are referred to as {\it rays}.